Barbara Underwood: Honors and awards

 In 2012, the American Inns of Court presented her with its Professionalism Award for the Second Circuit, honoring her mentorship of attorneys throughout her career.
 In May 2016, Radcliffe College conferred on her an honorary membership in Phi Beta Kappa.

 Family

 Underwood has lived in New York City since 1982.
-She is married to Martin Halpern, former Brandeis University professor of playwriting and dramatic literature.
-They live in Brooklyn and have one son, Robert, born in 1986.
+She was married to Martin Halpern, a former Brandeis University professor of playwriting and dramatic literature, who died on September 10, 2023.
+Underwood lives in Brooklyn and has one son, Robert, born in 1986.
 Underwood had one previous marriage which ended in divorce.